 Incogni doesn’t know if a broker has actually removed your data

-Because Incogni doesn’t have direct access to the databases of data brokers, they cannot directly confirm that a broker has removed your data.
+Incogni’s approach to data removal involves an indirect process.
+They lack direct access to data broker databases, making it impossible for them to confirm data removal firsthand.
 They instead rely on the fact that there are legal penalties for not removing someone’s data after it has been requested.

 You can only enter one email address (for now)